 Our federal policy priorities attempt to level the playing field with our global competitors that enhances an entrepreneurial culture, advancements in technology and scientific research.

-Breaking News: Silicon Valley Chosen as New Location for a Regional Patent Office
+Past Success: Silicon Valley Chosen as New Location for a Regional Patent Office

 By Emily Lam, Senior Director of Health Care and Federal Issues